joswr1ght/pptxurlcheck/INSTALL.md

-# pptxsanity
+# pptxrlcheck

 Parse a PowerPoint PPTX file, extracting all URLs from notes and slides, and test for validity returning ERR or the non-OK HTTP status code.

 ## Installing on Linux or OS X

 No separate modules are required.
-Just run `python pptxsanity.py`.
+Just run `python pptxurlcheck.py`.

 ## Installing on Windows